 Think about what will happen if your business takes off.
 Multiple channels receive orders from all around the world daily.
 Customers are hitting you with messages enquiring about the status of their orders, complaining about delivery delays, and requesting refunds in the meantime.

-When you’re dealing with such a significant number of orders and a high degree of complexity, wrong products, incorrect addresses, and late shipping may affect an online company’s image.
+When dealing with such a significant number of orders and a high degree of complexity, wrong products, incorrect addresses, and late shipping may affect an online company’s image.

 That’s why having a well-organized order management system in place is essential.
 Less human errors equal more automation and synchronization.